lucianpls/QB3/README.md

 which QB3 does not compress well.

 # Code Organization
-The low level, lossless QB3 compression is implemented in qb3decode.h and qb3encode.h as C++ templates.
-While the core implementation is C++, it does not make use of any advanced features other than templates.
-The higher level C API, located in qb3encode.cpp and qb3decode.cpp, which also adds a file interchange format.
-Lossy compression by quantization is also implemented in these files.

-# Code Organization
 The core lossless QB3 compression is implemented in qb3decode.h and qb3encode.h as C++ templates.
 The higher level C API is located in qb3encode.cpp and qb3decode.cpp,